Control 4 ENG4042

 Short Description

-This course provides a theoretical background to classical continuous- and discrete-time control and shows how it is applied to real systems.
+This course provides a theoretical background to continuous- and discrete-time control and shows how it is applied to real systems.
 Topics include frequency-domain and time-domain methods, multi-variable and state-space techniques, discretisation and quantisation of a signal, digital signal processing, aliasing and digital design by emulation.
+A laboratory gives the opportunity to apply the methods practically.

 Timetable